 Welcome Welcome Bienvenue Bienvenido 欢迎 Bem vinda Benvenuto

 We are a Club of enthusiasts in the Greater Toronto Area dedicated to maintaining and riding vintage motor scooters, and encouraging others to join in the fun.
-As of summer 2018 we are at 182 members.
-We organize regular meet-ups and short rides that can easily be accommodated in our busy lives, longer rides outside the city, and attend some larger rallies.
-We also regularly co-ordinate activities with the Barking Mad Scooter Club located east of Toronto.
+As of summer 2021 we are at 386 members.
+We used to organize rides and rallies, but this has been suspended due to requirements for insurance and waivers.
+Possibly in the future we will revisit this.
 Our Club membership reflects our City and all are welcome, as long as you are crazy enough to want to ride a 30 – 60 year old Italian shopping trolley in Toronto’s traffic.

 There has been a scooter scene in Toronto for a long time, with multiple clubs that have come and gone with time.
 These past years have been a dry spell with shops closing, no garage willing to work on vintage scooters, and no downtown club focused on these old machines.
 I ride my scooter often and everywhere, and I saw other scooters parked around the city but there was nothing to bring them together.
-So in 2016 I started the latest incarnation of the TVSC, and in 2 years we are over 150 members.
-We also co-ordinate closely and share members with the Barking Mad Scooter Club located east of Toronto in the Oshawa area.
+So in 2016 I started the latest incarnation of the TVSC, and in 2 years we were over 150 members, in 5 years over 300.
+We also co-ordinate and share members with the other scooter clubs in the area like Barking Mad Scooter Club located east of Toronto and Hammer Down in Hamilton.